Optomechanical quantum bus for donor spins in silicon: Introduction

 In Kane's original idea, two nuclear spin qubits would interact using the exchange interaction of two electron spins as a mediator, allowing performing 2-qubit quantum gates with the neighboring qubits.
 However, in order to get strong enough coupling, the donors have to be implanted with precision of 20 - 30 nm in the original proposal, posing already severe challenges for the integration of the control and measurement electronics for multi-qubit quantum processors.
 Later, it was realized that the multi-valley nature of silicon gives rise to atomic-scale oscillations in the exchange energy \cite{koiller_exchange_2001}, making the multi-qubit implementation even more challenging.

-Despite a recent promising three-qubit demonstration with donor spins \cite{madzik_precision_2022} and entangling two donor spin-qubits \cite{stemp_tomography_2024}, a fully scalable interaction between donor spins is yet to be demonstrated, although several theoretical suggestions have been made \cite{tosi_silicon_2017,morse_photonic_2017}.
+Despite a recent promising three-qubit demonstration with donor spins \cite{madzik_precision_2022} and entangling two donor spin-qubits \cite{stemp_tomography_2024, stemp_scalable_2025}, a fully scalable interaction between donor spins is yet to be demonstrated, although several theoretical suggestions have been made \cite{tosi_silicon_2017,morse_photonic_2017}.
 Another challenge currently limiting the scalability of donor spin-based silicon quantum computers is the readout of the qubit states.
 Although the information could be processed even at 4 K, the reservoir tunneling readout currently in use forces operating at millikelvin temperatures and high magnetic fields \cite{morello_single-shot_2010}.

 Here we propose to solve these issues with a new quantum hybrid system coupling the donor spins to an optomechanical platform in order to enable optical readout of the spins as well as a phononic pathway to couple the spins to each other.
 The platform is inherently scalable as it leverages the existing framework of silicon photonics by transducing the spin information to telecom range photons.
 In addition, the architecture allows for local coherent spin-spin couplings via the mechanical elements.
 We describe a detailed proposal for silicon based quantum computing utilizing existing optomechanical devices and discuss in detail the usage of the mechanical mode for two-qubit gates.
-In addition a crucial ingredient for our proposal is the use of a microwave dressed spin state that offers multiple advantages.
-We give a through comparison of the general features of the dressed coupling compared to the bare coupling in another paper \cite{Hijano2024}.
+In addition a crucial ingredient for our proposal is the use of a microwave dressed spin state that offers multiple advantages \cite{Hijano2024}.